Vietnam at the 2016 Summer Olympics: Weightlifting

 Vietnamese weightlifters qualified three men's quota places for the Rio Olympics based on their combined team standing by points at the 2014 and 2015 IWF World Championships.
-Thạch Kim Tuấn and Trần Lê Quốc Toàn were announced for the first two places, following by Hoàng Tấn Tài in May 2016.
+Thạch Kim Tuấn and Trần Lê Quốc Toàn were announced for the first two places, followed by Hoàng Tấn Tài in May 2016.
 That month, Vương Thị Huyền was also chosen for a single women's Olympic spot, added by virtue of a top six national finish at the 2016 Asian Championships.
-Toàn was the only wrestler out of four who had previously competed at the 2012 Olympics.

 Huyền was the first wrestler to compete in the women's 48 kg division on 6 August.
 After her snatch attempt to lift 83kg was dismissed by the referees, Huyền spent the next two takes unsuccessfully trying to lift 84kg.
 The following day, Tuấn and Toàn went on to compete in the men's 56 kg division.
 Tuấn, who had suffered from a recurrent knee injury shortly before the Games, registered for 130 kg and managed to do it on the second try, ranked in fourth in the snatch round.
 In the clean and jerk round, Tuan raised the weight to 160 kg in the last two jerks but could not finish it.
 Toàn fared better when he successfully lifted 121 kg in snatch and 154 kg in clean and jerk, finishing 5th out of 15 wrestlers.
 Tài was the last wrestler to compete on the men's 85 kg event on 12 August.
 He managed to lift 145 kg in snatch and 180 kg in clean and jerk, finishing 16th out of 20 wrestlers.
+Tuấn was later chosen to compete at the 2020 Summer Olympics.